coherent-oss/.github/profile/README.md

 ## Coherent OSS

-_Coherent OSS_ is a community that maintains more then one hundred useful open-source tools:
+_Coherent OSS_ is a community that maintains more than one hundred useful open-source tools:

 |                                                                                                              | downloads last month <sub>(as of February 6th, 2024)</sub>   |
 |:-------------------------------------------------------------------------------------------------------------|:--------------------------------------------------------------|